Bira/octopus-carnival/_drafts/wir-mm2-4e-kenku.md

 Kenku are raven-people, humanoid and human-sized but covered in feathers and with raven heads.
 They organize themselves into clan-like groups called flocks.
 Your typical kenku flock is tightly knit but very distrustful of outsiders, including kenku from other flocks.
-Each follows no laws but their own.
-Despite this, most of them live on or near major cities, and engages in a variety of illegal activities to survive.
+Each flock follows no laws but their own.
+Despite this, most of them live on or near major cities, and engage in a variety of illegal activities to survive.

 So yeah.
 Crime birbs.